 It's up for debate how many pages Squarespace can vs. should handle, but once a site gets to a certain size (40 pages or so), it becomes pretty unwieldy if you're doing a ton of updates regularly.
 This is compounded with the way Squarespace handles multi-section Index pages, which can result in a single visible "page" actually containing five or more pages.
 It just gets weird finding your pages and linking them together.

 When you get to that point where your site has grown like crazy and you need some heavy customization, it may be worth thinking about WordPress.
 Yes, WordPress.
 I actually started out designing WordPress sites but moved to Squarespace mostly after constantly dealing with security and updates (not fun!).
 However, WordPress has come a long way!
 I strongly recommend Flywheel hosting for secure, managed hosting, and if you pair it with a quality base theme that's well-supported (no weird stuff from Theme Forest, folks) and a good page builder, you'll have a very Squarespace-y experience on WordPress.
-In fact, Elementor (shout-out to my designer friend Parisa for turning me on to this amazing tool) and Beaver Builder both actually have more blocks and usable elements than Squarespace.
+In fact, Elementor has more blocks and usable elements than Squarespace.

 Honestly, this can be a very solid, best of both worlds, setup for growing organizations and businesses who have found that Squarespace no longer serves them or who have a high page count.

 Other options: For small sites, I really think Webflow is a lot of fun.
 In particular, it can be an amazing learning tool for aspiring web designers!
-I'm not a fan of their CMS, so if you're planning on a lot of blogging and content marketing, it's probably not a good fit, but if you want to get creative and craft something really unusual, you can get really far on Webflow.
+Their CMS has really improved, but if you're planning on a lot of blogging and content marketing, it may not a good fit, but if you want to get creative and craft something really unusual, you can get really far on Webflow.
 If you're on a very small budget, you may want to also take a look at Wix; if you're a designer, check out their Wix Code platform, which may intrigue you.

 Bloggers and publishers have the most options—and the biggest decisions to make, since moving a large amount of content can be, well, a nightmare.
 If you're serious about monetizing your content, you'll probably want to look at the same scenario as the large website owners above, using WordPress, but for smaller scale bloggers who want to get a bit more out of their blog, there are so many options!